rotki/rotkicom.github.io/_posts/2019-08-03-rotkehlchen-value-vision.md

 Our test user sold when BTC price was high to rebalance his portfolio and bought again when it was low according to the graph.

-You can also customize the profit/loss calculation to adjust it to the requirements of your jurisdiction and get a very easy detailed report which can be exported in CSV and handed over to your accountant.
+You can also customize the profit/loss calculation to adjust it to the requirements of your jurisdiction and get a detailed report which can be exported in CSV and handed over to your accountant.

 <img class="post_image" src="{{'/public/post1/rk-screenshot-2.png' | relative_url}}" />